ABOUT

 NOMINATIONS ARE NOW OPEN.
 To access the nomination form click here

-The National Police Bravery Awards will be presented in Canberra on Wednesday 3rd September, 2025.
+The National Police Bravery Awards will be presented in Canberra on Wednesday 28th October, 2026.

 The Australian Police Bravery Awards is an award for police by police, that transcends state and jurisdictional divides; making the recipients truly national heroes.